onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-30278
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
+    :updated: dublin

-    The xNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
-This will include xNF attributes/parameters and valid values/attributes configurable by policy.
+    The VNF or PNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.

 Configuration Management via Chef
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~